 Does Medigap Plan G Cover Prescriptions?

-Does Medigap Plan G cover prescriptions?
-Prescription medications effectively treat illnesses and diseases, assist with rehabilitation, and prevent the development of certain conditions.
-Patients may avoid invasive treatments and more serious therapies by using prescription medications.
-Many prescription drugs that are available to patients come at a high price.
+Many name-brand prescription drugs come at a high price.
 The cost of drugs varies and depends on many factors.
-Still, it most commonly pertains to the medication’s availability, the amount of research money spent on it, and the availability of generic drug versions.
+This includes the medication’s availability, the amount of research money spent on it, and the availability of generic drug versions.

 Medicare Benefits Solutions